fanluo12/GrindForNextJob/README.md

 ## 383. Ransom Note
 Use integer array to store frequency of all characters in magazine.
 Looping through ransomNote array, once a characte frequency is not 0, return false, else return true
 ## 392. Is Subsequence
+## 417. Pacific Atlantic Water Flow
+Use two array represents pacific and altantic.
+Use DFS to loop through and fill them
 ## 459. Repeated Substring Pattern
 ## 567. Permutation in String
 ## 637. Average of Levels in Binary Tree